-- Bio-Augmentation: This is what was attempted with the Leviathan crew.
-It did work but definitely not in the way that it was supposed to.
+- Bio-Augmentation: This is apparently what was attempted with the Leviathan crew.
+It did work, but definitely not in the way that it was supposed to.

 - Black Dude Dies First: An extreme and cruel inversion.
 The very last death, about 100 seconds before the credits roll, after the survivors reach the surface and are already being rescued by a helicopter crew is Jones.

-- Blatant Lies: The Corrupt Corporate Executive says she can't evacuate them because of a hurricane on the surface.
+- Blatant Lies: Martin, the Corrupt Corporate Executive, says she can't evacuate them because of a hurricane on the surface.
 When they finally escape to the ocean surface, there's nothing but blue skies.
 Worse yet, she had the meteorological files for that day and a few days afterwards locked down so the crew can't find out, but she does nothing to prevent them from checking the faked news broadcast that says they died in an "accident" prepared in advance by the press department.

 - Body Horror: The mutation takes over the host body and makes it a creepy, eel-like mess of tentacles and teeth.

 - Body of Bodies: The dead/infected crewmembers eventually join together to form a mess that doesn't really look like anything.

 - Chainsaw Good: The cast arm themselves with saw-like mining tools when the monster attacks grow in intensity.